MicroFocus/sv-containerization/kubernetes-uid-0/README.md

    - virtualization/sv-svm - SV Management exposed at https://sv-server-svc:6086 (user admin/password)
    - postgres - PostgreSQL database is used by sv-server and is not exposed via service

-Please note that SV Server needs to run with specific configuration of securityContext if you don't want it to run as root.
-This means you need to use `fsGroup: 1234` and optionally `runAsUser: 1234` in the securityContext.
-To let SV Server access files on volumes when it runs under UID 1234, all Persistent Volumes must support propagation of securityContext configuration. `hostPath` volumes do not support securityContext propagation and that's why `local` volumes are used in the example.

 ## How to Add new User

 If you want to add additional users potentionally with different permissions, you can use `sv-AddUser` script in the sv-server container to do so.
 For example: